 Amenable and Non-Amenable Species

 The USDA defines animals that have historically been wild game animals as “non-amenable,” which means they are not subject to the USDA-enforced federal regulations on meat.
-“Non-amenable” species include bison, elk, deer, water buffalo, antelope, (guinea pig,) and rabbit.
+“Non-amenable” species include bison, elk, deer, water buffalo, antelope, guinea pig, and rabbit.
 The cut-up parts of these species are not technically considered “meat” by the USDA.
 They are considered “animal tissue,” and are subject to regulation by the FDA rather than the USDA.

 States can have stricter regulations than USDA if they choose.
 Minnesota recognizes that many of these historically wild species are now raised on farms, and Minnesota law specifies that farm-raised game animals are “amenable” to Minnesota regulations on meat.
 That means that Minnesota has the same inspection requirements for farm-raised bison, elk, deer, etc. as it does for farm-raised beef, pork, and lamb.
 In Minnesota, beef is “meat” and bison is also “meat.”